tommchale/match-outcome-predictor/README.md

 * Further Data Collection

-        - This folder contained three notebooks which contain scripts to scrape besoccer for further information.
+        - This folder includes three notebooks which contain scripts to:
+            - scrape besoccer for further ELO ratings and results for all premier league fixture 2021 - 2023
             - Modify, clean and generate basic features for that data
             - Generate further features (average goals per game) and prepare data for input to ML models

 * Inference/premier_league

         - In this notebook the trained models and matches for which the result is to be predicted are loaded
-        - This data is normalised on the minmax scaler initially used on the training data for ML models
+        - This data is normalised with the minmax scaler initially used on the training data for ML models
         - The data is then fed into the models for the predicitions to be made
 ## Technologies Used